kelmp/nets213-final/README.md

 This is how we will annotation our training data.
 The worker will tag relevant things from the sentence, namely: who is the object, who is the target, what kind of action are they performing?
-Our current HIT design is in `src/DnD-HIT.html`.
+Our current HIT design for the gold standard round is `src/DnDHitNoTemplateTagsGS.html`.
+Our HIT for the main round is `DnDHitNoTemplateTagsMain.html`.
+We also set up an endpoint for our friends to label data, which can be found [here](http://ec2-52-204-50-75.compute-1.amazonaws.com/)

 ### Quality Control